 All selected by customers, Joan's donations have exceeded $1 million and are spread among more than 900 nonprofits worldwide.
 She has designed limited edition pieces for UNICEF, HELP USA, ASPCA, The Girl Scouts of America and other nonprofits.
 Her jewelry designs are worn by stars, business leaders and government officials including First Ladies Laura Bush and Michelle Obama and Former Secretary of State, Hillary Rodham Clinton.
 Joan's work continues to be a favorite gift from the US State Department to visiting dignitaries.

-Joan serves on the Boards of the Fashion Institute of Technology and the Museum of Art and Design and holds a B.A. in Fine Arts from Harvard College and an MBA from Columbia Business School.
+Joan serves on the Boards of the Fashion Institute of Technology and the Museum of Arts and Design and in 2018, joined as a council member for the New York State Council on the Arts.
+Joan holds a B.A.
+Magna Cum Laude in Fine Arts from Harvard College and an MBA from Columbia Business School.

 Joan and her husband George live in New York City.